 - Choose residential proxies when scraping sensitive sites like e-commerce or real estate platforms.

-- Go with datacenter proxies for fast, large-volume scraping where stealth is less important.
+- Go with datacenter proxies or dedicated proxies for fast, large-volume scraping where stealth is less important.

 - Use mobile proxies if your targets are extremely aggressive or mobile-specific.